CircuitFlyer/Climb_and_Dive/index.md

 - Auto shutdown with a loss of power or a loss of motor RPM signal.

 - Auto shutdown if motor fails to reach programmed RPM on takeoff.

-- For added safety, a pilot initiated shutdown can be triggered at any time during the flight by repeatedly pulling on the handle.
-(Note: This feature is considered experimental and still under development).

 - Should an auto shutdown occur, the onboard LED will flash a sequence of fault codes to aid in troubleshooting.